 - The inspection(s) and report(s) are performed and prepared for the sole and exclusive use and possession of the client.
 The inspection report(s) are non-transferable.
 No other person or entity may rely on the report issued pursuant to this agreement.
 In the event that any person, not a party to this agreement, makes any claim against INSPECTOR, its employees or agents, arising out of services performed by the INSPECTOR under this agreement, the CLIENT agrees to indemnify, defend, and hold harmless INSPECTOR from any and all damages, expenses, costs, and attorney fees arising from such claim.
 If CLIENT is married, CLIENT represents that this obligation is a family obligation incurred in the interest of the family.
 CLIENT gives INSPECTOR permission to discuss this inspection and all observations with real estate agents, owners, repairpersons, and other interested parties.
 The CLIENT also gives the inspector permission to release the inspection report(s) to the Real Estate Agent and/or the Insurance Agent representing the CLIENT.

-- CLIENT agrees that the INSPECTOR may have an affiliation with a third party service provider, All Pro Termite & Pest Control, Inc. in order to offer you additional services.
-By entering into this agreement, CLIENT authorizes INSPECTOR to provide CLIENT contact information (including telephone numbers) to All Pro Termite & Pest Control, Inc. ONLY and NOT any other company.
-CLIENT agrees to allow such third party service provider to contact CLIENT.
-CLIENT agrees to hold harmless INSPECTOR for any and all damages, errors or omissions by third party service provider.
+- CLIENT agrees that the INSPECTOR may have an affiliation with third party service provider, All Pro Termite and Pest Control, Inc. in order to offer additional services, as well as an affiliated survey company.
+By entering into this agreement, CLIENT authorizes INSPECTOR to provide CLIENT contact information (including telephone numbers) to such third party affiliates.
+CLIENT agrees to allow such third party affiliates to contact CLIENT.
+CLIENT agrees to hold harmless INSPECTOR for any and all damages, errors or omissions by any third party affiliates.